 Just beware of the jawline.
 Shaving on or near your jawline could make your beard look smaller, thinner, and “weaker”.
 For proper fullness, best to let it thicken up down to at least the level of your Adam’s apple.

 There you have it, friend.
-Consider the beard grooming myths busted.
+Consider these beard grooming myths busted.
 Good grooming is absolutely essential for the health, condition, and overall appearance of your beloved beard, as well as for how comfortable it feels.
 Rugged doesn’t mean gross.
 So never skimp on caring for your face’s best asset.
-Treat your face with the deluxe beard grooming it deserves so you can always be looking and feeling your best.
+Treat your face with the deluxe beard grooming it deserves so you can always look and feel your best.

 Stay rugged, bro!